OmarMongy/Clock/README.md

 ## Clock Module Implementation:

-The `clock_module.v` file includes the following components:
+The `Clock.v` file includes the following components:

 ## Inputs:
 - `clk`: Clock input to synchronize the clock's operations.